jaiarobotics/jaiabot/src/web/jdv/README.md

 ## Overview

-The Jaiabot Data Vision package is composed of one systemd services: `jaiabot_data_vision.service`.
+The Jaiabot Data Vision package is composed of one systemd service: `jaiabot_data_vision.service`.

 ### jaiabot\_data\_vision.service